 Specific registration information is distributed by the Registrar prior to each academic session.
 Students may register either by mail, by fax (570) 961-4758, by web (if enrolled in a degree, certificate or certification program) through the MarywoodYou portal at www.marywood.edu/you or in person for each term during which they expect to attend classes.
-Matriculating students and those in a certificate or certification program need the approval of the chairperson/advisor, or administrator; other students need the signature of the Director of Academic Success in the Academic Progress Office or designee.
+Matriculating students and those in a certificate or certification program need the approval of the chairperson/advisor, or administrator; other students need the signature of the Assistant Vice President for Student Success in the Academic Progress Office or designee.

-A student may be denied further registration if progress toward the completion of his/her planned program of studies becomes unsatisfactory, or in the event of financial delinquency.
+A student may be denied further registration if progress toward the completion of his/her planned program of study becomes unsatisfactory, or in the event of financial delinquency.

-A full-time student carries from 9-16 semester hours of credit in both fall and spring semesters.
+A full-time graduate student carries from 6-16 semester hours of credit in both fall and spring semesters.
 Credits in excess of 16 require the approval of the appropriate dean.

 Marywood reserves the right to cancel any course, revise subject matter content, or alter schedules.

 At the beginning of each semester there is an established period during which a student may make scheduling changes.
-Students should then follow the specific procedure for schedule changes as published by the Registrar.
+Students should then follow the procedure for schedule changes as published by the Registrar.
 Students are encouraged to utilize the web system for schedule changes.
 Students who prefer paper processing can obtain a schedule change form at the Office of Academic Records or online at www.marywood.edu/registrar/forms.html.